How do I know if I have poor inflammatory responses?

 At first, it may seem as if you have a stuffy nose and you assume it is seasonal allergies or a simple cold.

-But, since inflammation is the body’s way of fighting off foreign substances and protecting itself, a stuffy nose could be a sign of bad inflammatory responses.
+But, since inflammation is the body’s way of fighting off foreign substances and protecting itself, a stuffy nose could be a sign of unhealthy inflammation.

 4. Digestive Issues